 5. The LMF subscribes to UDM to notifications of changes on subscription data type "User consent" for this SUPI using Nudm_SDM_Subscribe.
 If user consent is granted, then step 6 follows, otherwise no data is collected for this SUPI, i.e. the following steps are not performed.

-Editor's note: Further details on user consent for data collection for a specific purpose, e.g. for model training and/or for performance monitoring for LMF-based AI/ML positioning will be aligned with SA WG3.

 6. The LMF requests input data for the UE from the NG-RAN using the Measurement Information Transfer procedures in NRPPa as specified in clause 8.5 of TS 38.455 [15].